Waste light concrete

-Waste light concrete (WLC) is a type of light weight concrete where the traditional construction aggregates are replaced by a mix of shredded waste materials (thermoplastics, thermosetting plastics, glass, tires, incinerator bottom ash, solid agricultural waste etc.) and a special group of additives.
+Waste light concrete (WLC) is a type of lightweight concrete where the traditional construction aggregates are replaced by a mix of shredded waste materials (thermoplastics, thermosetting plastics, glass, tires, incinerator bottom ash, solid agricultural waste etc.) and a special group of additives.
 Used in infrastructure and building construction.

 History

 Concrete products contain a different mix of cement + water + aggregates, depending on desired product quality.
 With the cost of aggregates and the waste awareness rising, a need to decrease aggregate usage and an alternative way to dispose solid waste arose.
 Extensive research and development around the early 1960s lead to the realization of the first samples of polystyrene based light concrete products, where the aggregates (rocks and sand mostly) had been largely or in 100% replaced by granulates of plastic materials, or plastic waste.
 The main problem of this concrete was its soft consistency.

-By 1990 a group of engineers formulated (and later patented) the first industrially stable version of the polystyrene concrete by mixing in certain additives.
+By 1990, a group of engineers formulated (and later patented) the first industrially stable version of the polystyrene concrete by mixing in certain additives.
 The initially used additives were not health-friendly and cost too much for the product to be financially viable, but the product reached a 3-4 N/mm2 compressive strength, which was enough for wall insulation filling.
 It also proved that the process is possible.

 In 2001, in an attempt to commercialize the technology they replaced the binding materials with a health-neutral polymer additive.
 Laboratory tests were completed on fire resistance and compressive tests.
 This light polystyrene concrete turned out to be structurally stable, light weight (from 100 to 300 kg/m3) and 100% fire retardant.
 A request from Argentine lead to the final formulation of the product, where they identified a big problem in pine tree leaf waste and they were interested if it could be used as aggregates.
 This led to the realisation in 2004 that it is not only polystyrene that could fulfill the purpose, but any small enough solid waste type, therefore any shredded mix of solid wastes.

 The patent had been filed in 2015 and awarded in 2017/2018 that covers any possible additive that enables the replacement (fully or partially) of natural aggregates by mixed shredded solid waste granules.

 The resulting waste light concrete product covers a group of about 3000 possible final products.
 Including polystyrene concrete, heavy plastic concrete, incinerated bottom ash concrete, desert sand concrete and many more, which at the time of writing resulted in around 400 samples with different physical qualities.
 In general, the compressive strength of the final products is between 3 N/mm2 to 12 N/mm2 with a weight of 100 kg/m3 to 800 kg/m3.
 Traditional gravel-concrete can be 40 N/mm2 strong and weigh over 2.000 kg/m3.